 The long stretch of golden sand is the perfect spot for any weekenders who wants to spend some time in the sun.
 It is the most accessible beach from the ferry pier but probably the busiest.

 Along the way, you’ll see the Love Lock Garden and several boutique shops on Tung Wan Road.

 Here is a map of the walking trail for the afternoon during your one day tour around Cheung Chau Island:

 Walk along the pedestrian walkway parallel to Tung Wan Beach.
 As you walk towards the southeast direction, you will approach the Cheung Chau Rock Carvings.

-But keep and an eye out for the rock carvings because the rock itself is quite small and is behind a fence.
-I walked by it a few times because it is not obvious and it’s near the upper part of the pedestrian walkway.
+But keep an eye out for the rock carvings because the rock itself is quite small and is behind a fence.
+I walked by it a few times because it is not obvious, and it’s near the upper part of the pedestrian walkway.

-Not sure how they discovered this back in 1970 but these ancient rocks are declared official monuments in 1982.
+Not sure how they discovered this back in 1970, but these ancient rocks were declared official monuments in 1982.

 12. Kwun Yam Wan Beach

-This looks like an extension of the main beach, but most people come here for water sports like kayaking and surfing.
+This looks like an extension of the main beach, but most people come to this Cheung Chau beach for water sports like kayaking and surfing.
 There is also a cafe between the two beaches.